imranhsayed/react-app/README.md

 ## Common Commands :computer:

-You can run these commands from `react-app-webpacl` directory.
+You can run these commands from `react-app-webpack` directory.

 1. `npm run dev` runs webpack-dev-server for frontend on port 8080 in watch mode
 2. `npm run prod` runs the build for production.